 The Kinský Gardens were established in 1827 by Prince Rudolf Kinsky, who wanted to create an English-style retreat for his family.
-There is almost 22 hectares here, located in fairly rugged terrain, at altitudes reaching up 318 meters.
+There are almost 22 hectares here, located in fairly rugged terrain, at altitudes reaching up 318 meters.
 Entering the Gardens through a large enclosed gateway, if it’s summer, you may be hit with the pungent waft of garlic, which has been transported here all the way from Asia.

 Follow the path upwards for about 20m (60ft), then head to the top of the steps to a wide asphalt path, where you might want to stop for a breather while marvelling at the views starting to unfold below.
-Branch right now, and further up on your left you’ll see Kinský Garden’s upper lake, which is presided over by a lonely looking bronze seal.
+Branch right now, and further up on your left, you’ll see Kinský Garden’s upper lake, which is presided over by a lonely-looking bronze seal.
 Continuing up the path, you’ll be met by a Neo-Gothic gate.
 As you walk through it, you are entering Prague’s old Baroque fortifications.